 Physiotherapists bring value-based and evidence-based expertise to patients and the health system.
-They are an important part of healthcare across the lifespan, with GPs referring more patients to physiotherapists than to any other single group.
+They are an important part of healthcare across the life span, with general practitioners referring more patients to physiotherapists than to any other single group.
 As primary contact practitioners, physiotherapists have the expertise to manage the care of patients at various stages of the chronic disease continuum.

-In Australia, physiotherapists rank as the fourth largest group among registered primary health care professionals with Queensland having the third highest number of registered physiotherapists.
+In Australia, physiotherapists rank as the fourth largest group among registered primary healthcare professionals and Western Australia has the third highest number of registered physiotherapists.
 They work in a number of settings, including hospitals, private practices, community health centres and universities.